Observation of electroweak production of two jets and a $Z$-boson pair: Probing electroweak symmetry breaking at the LHC

 The LHC provides an unprecedented opportunity to study the VBS process in proton--proton $(pp)$ collisions, due to the high collision energies and large luminosity.
 At the LHC, VBS occurs when two vector bosons ($V$) are radiated from the initial-state quarks in the colliding protons, and then scatter into another pair of vector bosons in the final state.
 The detector signature of VBS includes the decay products of the pair of outgoing bosons and a pair of hadronic jets ($j$), which originate from the deflection of the initial-state quarks that radiated the weak bosons.
 The most promising channel to measure VBS is the purely electroweak (EW) production of $VVjj$ (EW $VVjj$) in $pp$ collisions, in which the contributions from the non-VBS processes (such as triboson production) could be sufficiently suppressed with a proper choice of kinematic selections.
-Thus far, the EW $W^{\pm}W^{\pm}jj$ and $WZjj$ processes have been observed using LHC Run 2 data~\cite{Aaboud:2019nmv,Aaboud:2018ddq,Sirunyan:2017ret}, and no significant deviations from the SM predictions have been found.
-The CMS Collaboration has searched for EW $ZZjj$ production using 36.1~\ifb\ of 13~\TeV\ $pp$ collision data, which was too small a sample to claim evidence~\cite{Sirunyan:2017fvv} of this rarest EW $VVjj$ process.
-Despite the small rate, EW $ZZjj$ production is of significant interest, due to the low background and the unique feature of a fully reconstructed final state when both of the $Z$ bosons decay into charged leptons.
+Thus far, the EW $W^{\pm}W^{\pm}jj$ and $WZjj$ processes have been observed using LHC Run 2 data~\cite{Aaboud:2019nmv,Aaboud:2018ddq,Sirunyan:2017ret,CMS:2020gfh}, and no significant deviations from the SM predictions have been found.
+The Compact Muon Solenoid Collaboration has searched for EW $ZZjj$ production using 137~\ifb\ of 13~\TeV\ $pp$ collision data with an observed significance of 4.0 standard deviations~\cite{CMS-SMP-20-001}.
+Despite the small rate, EW $ZZjj$ production is of great interest, due to the low background and the unique feature of a fully reconstructed final state when both of the $Z$ bosons decay into charged leptons.
 The complete reconstruction of the final-state bosons provides maximal information in which the properties of the VBS process that are sensitive to EWSB can be probed.
 Furthermore, of all the measurements to date, VBS $ZZ$ production is uniquely sensitive to the possible anomalous interaction between four $Z$ bosons.
 This is forbidden at tree-level in the SM and the study of EW $ZZjj$ production is therefore a direct test of an important prediction of the electroweak theory.
 Finally, precision measurements of high-mass VBS $ZZ$ production also allow an almost model-independent measurement of the Higgs boson width.
 The Higgs width is precisely predicted by the SM and is sensitive to new phenomena in the Higgs sector.
 However, the current methods to extract the Higgs width (using the gluon--gluon fusion production mechanism) are known to fail for certain types of new phenomena and the use of the VBS production mechanism was proposed in order to alleviate this problem~\cite{Englert:2014aca}.